-Your doctor may ask for your medical history followed by a physical exam, this includes a physical examination of pelvic and rectal areas.
-One or more blood test may be needed which are as follows:
+Your doctor may ask for your medical history followed by a physical exam, which includes a physical examination of pelvic and rectal areas.
+One or more blood tests may be needed which are as follows:

 1) A complete blood count test.

-2) Test for cancer antigen i.e. is 125 levels which may be elevated in case of ovarian cancer.
+2) Test for cancer antigen i.e. 125 levels which may be present in ovarian cancer.

-3) Test for HCG levels which may be elevated if tumor found on a germ cell.
+3) Test for HCG levels which may be elevated if a tumor is present on a germ cell.

-4) Test for alpha-fetoprotein this gets produced by germ cell tumors.
+4) Test for alpha-fetoprotein which is develop by germ cell tumors.

-5) Test for lactate dehydrogenase levels, these may be elevated if any germ cell tumor found.
+5) Test for lactate dehydrogenase levels, these may be elevated if any germ cell tumor is found.

-6) Test for inhibin, estrogen and testosterone levels may be elevated if any stromal cell tumor found.
+6) Test for inhibin, estrogen, and testosterone levels may be elevated if any stromal cell tumor is found.